Cairns Hospital Campus Master Plan

 - Helipad on the existing Block D and support services expansion.

-In addition to using land already owned by the Queensland Government, further land is needed to co-locate the new hospital buildings.
+In addition to using land already owned by the Queensland Government, further land is being acquired to co-locate the new hospital buildings.

 Future stages